Gamocosm/Gamocosm/README.md

 Example: `local postgres,gamocosm_development,gamocosm_test,gamocosm_production gamocosm md5`.
 You will have to restart PostgreSQL (`sudo systemctl restart postgresql`) for the changes to take effect.

-### Directory hierarchy
-- [Documentation for Rails directories][rails-directory-hierarchy].
-- `sysadmin`: stuff for the Gamocosm server (you can run your own server!
-This is a true open source project).

-### Technical details
-Hmmmm.

-#### Data
-- Gamocosm has a lot of infrastructure:
-	- Digital Ocean API
-	- Digital Ocean servers/droplets
-	- Minecraft and the server wrapper
-	- Gamocosm Rails server
-	- Gamocosm Sidekiq background workers
-- Avoid state and duplicating data (less chance of corruption, logic easier to debug than data)
-- Idempotency is good

-#### Error handling
-- Methods that "do things" should return nil on success, or an object on error
-- Methods that "return things" should use `String#error!` to mark a return value is an error
-	- This method takes 1 argument: a data object (can be `nil`)
-	- e.g. `'API response code not 200'.error!(res)`
-	- `String#error!` returns an `Error` object; `Error#to_s` is overridden so the error message can be shown to the user, or the error data (`Error#data`) can be further inspected for handling
-- You can use `.error?` to check if a return value is an error. `Error#error?` is overriden to return `true`
-- This class and these methods are defined in `config/initializers/monkey_patches.rb`
-- Throw exceptions in "exceptional cases", when something is unexpected (e.g. bad user input _is_ expected) or can't be handled without "blowing up"

-#### Important checks
-- `server.remote.exists?`: `!server.remote_id.nil?`
-- `server.remote.error?`: whether there was an error or not retrieving info about a droplet from Digital Ocean
-	- true if the user is missing his Digital Ocean API token, or if it's invalid
-	- false if `!server.remote.exists?`
-	- don't need to check this before `server.remote` actions (e.g. `server.remote.create`)
-- `server.running?`: `server.remote.exists? && !server.remote.error? && server.remote.status == 'active'`
-- `user.digital_ocean.nil?`: Digital Ocean API token missing
-- `minecraft.node.error?`: error communicating with Minecraft wrapper on server
-- `minecraft.running?`: `server.running? && !node.error? && node.pid > 0` (notice symmetry with `server.running?`)

-#### Background workers
-- Idempotent
-- Keep blocks inside timeouts as simple as possible, cleanup outside of timeout, try to stick to plain old datatypes
-	- Use `ActiveRecord::Base.connection_pool.with_connection do |conn|` if threads (e.g. timeout) access the database
-- Run finite amount of times (keep track of how many times looped)
-- Reset the state of the server if anything goes wrong (any exit points)
-- Check that the remote exists and is not errored
-- Log errors to user minecraft server, include 'Aborting' when not finishing
-- 'Aborting' should always be followed by `server.reset_state` and `return`

-#### Other useful stuff
-- Development/test user (created by [`db/seeds.rb`][db-seeds]) has the Digital Ocean api token from `env.sh`
-	- The tests don't actually use this; the tests mock all HTTP requests/responses
-- The Sidekiq web interface is mounted at `/sidekiq`
-- Sidekiq doesn't automatically reload source files when you edit them.
-You must restart it for changes to take effect
-- Run the console: `bundle exec rails c`
-- Reset the database: `bundle exec rake db:reset`
-- Reset Sidekiq jobs: `Sidekiq::Queue.new.each { |job| job.delete }` in the rails console
-- Reset Sidekiq stats: `Sidekiq::Stats.new.reset` in the rails console
-- Start `ScheduledTaskWorker`: `ScheduledTaskWorker.perform_in(0.seconds, 0)` - it will automatically reschedule itself for the next interval
-- The deployment scripts and configuration are in the `sysadmin/` directory
-- List of `rake db` commands: [Stack Overflow][rake-db-commands]
-- [Rails extensions to common classes][rails-active-support-extensions]
-- [Rails configuration][rails-configuration]

-## Tests
-- `bundle exec rails test`
-- tests use WebMock to mock http requests (no external requests)
-- `RAILS_ENV=test bundle exec rails <s|c>` to run the server or console (respectively) in test mode
-- Note: the test server, unlike the dev server, does not automatically reload source files when you change them
-- [Rails test runner][rails-test-runner]:
-	- Run a specific file: `bundle exec rails test path/to/file.rb`
-	- Run a specific test (by line number): `bundle exec rails test path/to/file.rb:123`
-	- Run a specific test (by name): `bundle exec rails test path/to/file.rb --name my_test`

-### Simulating a User Server with Containers
-In the test environment, Gamocosm doesn't make external HTTP requests; it mocks the API responses from Digital Ocean.
-Without a server to connect to, Gamocosm can't run `SetupServerWorker` or `AutoshutdownMinecraftWorker`.

-The script `test_with_container.sh` runs a container (based on an image built from `tests.Containerfile`) that simulates a newly created server on Digital Ocean.
-Arguments to this script are passed along to `rails test`.

-The script takes care of building the image, starting the container, running the tests, and cleaning up the container.

-This script has only been tested with Podman on Fedora; I'm not sure if it works with Docker on Ubuntu systems.

-## Notes
-- If `podman build` gets interrupted, you may be left with dangling images: [relevant GitHub issue][podman-dangling-images].
-	The solution is to run `buildah rm --all`
-	(may need to be installed separately, e.g. `sudo dnf install buildah`) (followed by `podman image prune`).

-### Credits
-- Special thanks to [geetfun][geetfun] who helped with the original development
-- Special thanks to [binary-koan][binary-koan] ([Jono Mingard][jono-mingard]) for designing the new theme!
-Looks awesome!
-- [SuperMarioBro][super-mario-bro] for helping iron out some initial bugs, adding support for more Minecraft flavours
-- [bearbin][bearbin] for helping iron out some initial bugs
-- [chiisana][chiisana] for feedback and other ideas, resources
-- [KayoticSully][kayotic-sully] for planning and development on the server wrapper API
-- [Jadorel][jadorel] for feedback and helping iron out some bugs
-- [Ajusa][ajusa] for helping with some bugs

 [circleci]: https://circleci.com/gh/Gamocosm/Gamocosm
 [coveralls]: https://coveralls.io/github/Gamocosm/Gamocosm?branch=master